Faculty and Staff

-- 1H spectroscopy in humans (brain and other parts of the body) and rodents including development of spectroscopy techniques over a wide range of field strengths (3 T up to 16.4 T), quantification approaches and methods, and applications of spectroscopy to various diseases such as Alzheimer's disease and dystonia
+- 1H spectroscopy in humans (brain and other parts of the body) and rodents including development of spectroscopy techniques over a wide range of field strengths (3 T up to 16.4 T), quantification approaches and methods, and applications of spectroscopy to various diseases such as Alzheimer's disease, dystonia and brain tumors

 - T2 relaxation of neurochemicals at different field strengths (4 T and 7 T)

 - characterization of animal models of Alzheimer's disease using magnetic resonance in order to search for biomarkers that have the potential to be used in humans

 - evaluation of magnetic resonance as outcome measures for detecting disease modification

 - hyperpolarization of 13C labeled probes for the study of brain metabolism and function